BrunofM6/fnn-in-c/README.md

 Implemented on model.c's 'inference' method.
 Is the same for all instances on model.

 ### Backpropagation
 According to an expected result, which is used as the first *delta*, calculated through a designated loss function, perform backpropagation.
+Backpropagation always assumes a feedforward came before, but the same isn't true the other way around.

 - **Input**: deltas from *next* layer, passed as an argument.